HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 ## Step 5: First things on the newly installed system

-Relaunch the terminal so you have on LF as line terminator, otherwise you will go crazy.
+Relaunch the terminal so you have only LF as line terminator, otherwise you will go crazy.

   1. Edit `/etc/sysctl.conf` set/add `vm.swappiness=0`